gerardlouw/GameOfLife/README.md

 GameOfLife
 ==========

-Java implementation of Conway's Game of Life, using the visitor design pattern
+Java implementation of Conway's Game of Life as a cellular automaton, using the visitor design pattern for rule updates